Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 Curiously, Lenovo decided to leave out *Thunderbolt* on the T495s (even though it is on the T490s,) which means if you are trying to use an eGPU or Thunderbolt dock you may be out of luck with this year's AMD ThinkPad offerings.

-For display connectivity the T495s does still manage to pack in a **full-size HDMI 2.0** port, which on top of the aforementioned **USB-C** port can be used to power multiple external displays.
+For display connectivity the T495s does still manage to pack in a **full-size HDMI 2.0** port which on top of the aforementioned **USB-C** port can be used to power multiple external displays.

-The T495s still sports the old faithful **3.5mm combo headphone/mic jack**, which works exactly as you'd expect.
+The T495s still sports the old faithful **3.5mm combo headphone/mic jack** which works exactly as you'd expect.

-The loss of the *RJ-45* and *SDHC* are definitely overall cons to the new design, but the tradeoff for slimness and lightness may just be worth it overall.
+The loss of the *RJ-45* and *SDHC* are definitely overall cons to the new design but the tradeoff for slimness and lightness may just be worth it overall.
-While I'll need to invest in an external SDHC reader to get pictures off my camera I don't need the SDHC card every moment of every day, and I've personally never found the performance of SD to be good enough to use as a dedicated storage device.
+While I'll need to invest in an external SDHC reader to get pictures off my camera I don't need the SDHC card every moment of every day and I've personally never found the performance of SD to be good enough to use as a dedicated storage device.

 <br />